DeepInMotion/AutoGCN/README.md

 | 1003   | 20         | 95.1         | 88.3        |
 | 1004   | 30         | 95.5         | 86.4        |

+The policy values figures for the different experiments are also listed in the respective folders.
 There are also predefined configs stored in there, which can be used :).

 ## Citation and Contact